-Why choose Secondary Education - English at Saint Leo?
+Why choose our Secondary Education - English degree?

 Do you love literature and creative writing?
 Share your passion with young people, and get them excited about composition, critical thinking and—yes—even grammar.
 As an English teacher at the secondary level, you’ll guide students to important discoveries about language and culture.